Applying study credits

 Return dates before summer and Christmas

-• If you wish to receive credits in the spring semester, the last chance to return your application is the 15th of May and if you are asked to complete your portfolio, a new version must be returned by the 1st of June.
-The exception is Tutoring in Student Activities, for which the application must be submitted by May 5th.
+If you wish to receive credits before the summer, please submit your application by 2 May and if you are asked to complete your portfolio, a new version must be returned within one week of the request for completion.
+After the summer, portfolios will be assessed again after 15 August.

 The modules and the study units